about me

 I'm also digging the time I get to spend watching my kids grow up.
 My daughter is in third grade, and watching her learn about how the world works is such a treat.
 My son is a kindergartner, and I'm not entirely sure how that happened so quickly, but I love being able to watch him be his goofy, charismatic, witty self.
 Those two challenge me every single day to be a better person and I am so grateful for them.

 Outside of family time, I'd say my favorite thing to do is to go on walks.
 I used to be very into running, but now that I'm four meniscus surgeries in, I need to probably be more strategic about how I'm gonna use what's left of them.
-My brother loaned me his bike recently, so I've been starting to get back on the saddle.
-There's a new gym scheduled to open near my house in the winter, and I'm eagerly looking forward to joining and doing HIIT workouts there.
+I'm slowly starting to enjoy running longer distances again, and I'm also embarking on a mission to do 100 situps, squats, and push-ups every day.
+I dunno, I feel like I gotta use my body or watch it slowly deteriorate.
+Teddy Roosevelt once said, "We must all either wear our or rust out, every one of us.
+My choice is to wear out."

-Other hobbies that I enjoy include playing the guitar, visiting all the breweries in the state, experimenting with LLMs, learning how to solder and repair old electronics, listening to new music (currently working on a micro site showing off the music I enjoy), watching TV with my wife (current faves include Shōgun, Game Changer, and RuPaul's Drag Race Global All Stars), playing Retro Bowl for iOS (currently on year 160), reading through my Instapaper queue, hanging out with lovely people, and podcasting.
+Other hobbies that I enjoy include playing the guitar, visiting all the breweries in the state, experimenting with LLMs, learning how to solder and repair old electronics, listening to new music, watching TV with my wife, playing Retro Bowl for iOS (currently on year 160), reading through my Instapaper queue, hanging out with lovely people, and podcasting.

 colophon